 - Begin the puja by lighting the Diya and putting on the Haldi mala (turmeric garland) over Devi’s figure.

 - Now, start the chanting of Devi Baglamukhi Bija Mantra and disperse yellow mustangs in the house’s direction.

 - Finally, pray to the goddess and ask forgiveness for any crime and mistakes you have made.

 Chanting of Bagalamukhi beej mantra provides devotees with a great positive energy flow through the mind, body, and soul.
 This spiritual mantra removes all the sorrows and pains of individual life and guides them to the pathway of success and peace.
 This mantra helps people to recover from debts and escalate more property.
 Besides, it also protects from black magic.

 The best time for the Bagalamukhi mantra is Shukla Paksha, Shubh Muhurat, and Early morning.
 Take an early bath, start the chant, and recite or jap for 125,000 times with a Haldi mala.

 Devi Bagalamukhi Bija Mantra

 ॐ ह्लीं बगलामुखि सर्वदुष्टानां वाचं मुखं पदं स्तम्भय जिह्वां कीलय बुद्धिं विनाशय ह्रीं ॐ स्वाहा ।

 Meaning: Oh, Mother Bagalamukhi, I take refuge in you.
-Let the speech, feet, and organs of my enemy be inert and let his intelligence be paralyzed so that he does not move further to harm me.
+Let my enemy’s speech, feet, and organs be inert and let his intelligence be paralyzed so that he does not move further to harm me.